 Each student has a 100% Book with the powerful knowledge for each subject.
-There is never a case of no homework at DCA.
+There is never a case of no homework at Dixons City Academy.
 Students are expected to revise or complete home learning for a least one hour per evening.
+Homework is an opportunity for students to independently apply what they have learnt.
 Homework timetables are published on the website at the start of each academic year, students are given a copy for their planner during the student induction programme.

 All students in the academy are given homework in each subject every week, sometimes on more than one occasion depending on the subject and year group.
 The homework timetable helps the student with what homework to complete each evening, so they don't become overloaded on anyone evening.
-Student should attempt their homework on the day it is set so if they have any questions or difficulties, they have time to ask their teachers for support.
+Students should attempt their homework on the day it is set so if they have any questions or difficulties, they have time to ask their teachers for support.

 For younger students, home learning should take about 20 minutes for each subject.
 If the homework takes substantially less or more than 20 minutes, students should check that they are doing what they have been asked to do.
-For older students, homework will take up to 30 minutes each to complete.
+For older students, homework will take up to 30 minutes each to complete, rising to 40 minutes in year 11.